MasterChef: The Professionals winners – where are they now? (2026 update)

 Alex Webb

-On his MasterChef: The Professionals experience, Alex said: “I decided to enter MasterChef because I wanted to see how far I could go; winning is something I will always be very proud of.
-I really wanted it and all the blood sweat and tears, and sleepless nights have paid off.”
+“I decided to enter MasterChef because I wanted to see how far I could go; winning is something I will always be very proud of.
+I really wanted it and all the blood sweat and tears, and sleepless nights paid off,” he reflects.
+“My advice to the winner would be to take every opportunity that comes your way.”

 Dan Lee

-Dan is the 15th chef to be awarded the prestigious MasterChef: The Professionals title and takes his place in MasterChef history alongside other exceptional winners.
+Dan was the 15th chef to be awarded the prestigious MasterChef: The Professionals title and took his place in MasterChef history alongside other exceptional winners.

 Born in Birmingham, and as well as being a ‘proud Brummie’, Dan is from Chinese, Irish and English heritage and has strong associations with food from both sides of his family.